-Manuel has been rumoured as a candidate for the IMF post with South Africa and other developing countries pushing for the institution’s next leader to be from an emerging economy but failing to agree on a nomination of their own.
+Manuel had been rumoured as a candidate for the IMF post with South Africa and other developing countries calling Europe’s hold on the position “obsolete”, but failing to agree on a nomination of their own.

 In an interview earlier Friday, he said he wanted to focus on his work in South Africa where he is a cabinet member and heads the government’s National Planning Commission (NPC) meant to plot a 2030 vision for South Africa.

 “I’ve just been part of this amazing process in the National Planning Commission.
 We’ve got to turn this country around,” he told public radio station SAFM.

 “My adrenaline is flowing about South Africa right now.
 It’s where my focus is.”